The Guided Local Hamiltonian Problem for Stoquastic Hamiltonians: Preliminaries

 \subsection{Complexity classes}

-Any complexity classes considered in this work refer to the \emph{promise problem} variants (unless explicitly specified otherwise), rather than any semantic definition.
+Throughout this work, we consider only \emph{promise problem} variants (unless explicitly specified otherwise), rather than any semantic definition.
 We therefore drop all `promise' prefixes.
 A notion of ``hard'' or ``complete'' problems for the classes we consider is therefore appropriate.
-We define the complexity class \cl{BPP} using the circuit model language~\cite{Watrous08}.
+We define the complexity class \cl{BPP} using the circuit model language~\cite{watrous2008quantum}.

 \begin{definition}[\cl{BPP}] Let $L = (L_{\sc{yes}}, L_{\sc{no}})$ be a promise problem.
 A problem $L$ belongs to the class \cl{BPP} if there exists a polynomial-time generated Boolean circuit family $\mathcal{C} = \{C_n : n \in \mathbb{N}\}$, where each circuit $C_n$ acts on $n + r(n)$ input bits and produces one output bit, such that: \begin{itemize} \item If $x \in L_{\sc{yes}}$, then $\Pr_{y\sim U}[C_{|x|}(x,y) = {\tt 1}] \geq \frac{2}{3}$, \item If $x \in L_{\sc{no}}$, then $\Pr_{y\sim U}[C_{|x|}(x,y) = {\tt 1}] \leq \frac{1}{3}$. \end{itemize} We denote $U(\{0,1\}^{r(|x|)})$, the uniform distribution over the $r(|x|)$-bit strings, as $U$. \end{definition}